MicrosoftDocs/power-platform/power-platform/admin/connect-exchange-online.md

 ## Approve email

-You only need to approve the email address for a user when their email address has changed in Dynamics 365 for Customer Engagement.
+You only need to approve the email address for a user when their email address has changed in Dynamics 365 apps.

 To approve emails for Dynamics 365 apps, a Dynamics 365 user requires: